Food business operator banned from running a food business

 Mrs Felstead was fined £120 for each offence by the court, £600 in total.
 She was also ordered to pay a £30 surcharge and £750 costs, bring the total to £1,380.

-Additionally, as Mrs Felstead had been prosecuted previously for similar food hygiene offences by the council's Environmental Health Team, the court issued a Hygiene Prohibition Order, preventing her from running any food business.
+Mrs Felstead had been prosecuted before for similar food hygiene offences by the council's Environmental Health Team, so the court issued a Hygiene Prohibition Order, preventing her from running any food business.

 "In this instance, the food business operator repeatedly failed to comply with hygiene standards, which has resulted in the court issuing a prohibition order that will ensure that the operator can no longer run any food business.